ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-rows/index.md

 <grid-example title='Excel Export - Multi Line' name='excel-export-multi-line' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "excel", "csv"] }'></grid-example>

+## Export All Unprocessed Rows

+By default, all visible rows are exported, by using the `exportedRows` param, you can configure to export all rows, rather than the default which is after filtering and sorting has been applied.

+Note that when all rows is selected, the exported file ignores any filter or sort applied to the data.

+<grid-example title='Excel Export - All Rows' name='excel-export-all-rows' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "excel", "csv"] }'></grid-example>

 ## Pinned Rows

 If you'd like to exclude pinned top/bottom rows in AG Grid from the Excel export, please set the `skipPinnedTop` and `skipPinnedBottom` properties to true.